Why Experienced Musicians Get Stage Fright: The Hidden Psychology Of Music Performance Anxiety

 Your thoughts begin to interfere.

-But there's a logical explanation for the experience you're having — one that sits at the core of music performance anxiety.
+But what often feels irrational carries a logical explanation — one that sits at the core of music performance anxiety:

-You can also watch the condensed video version of this guide below:
+You can watch the condensed video version of this guide below:

 The Hidden Psychology Behind Stage Fright In Musicians